MetOffice/Vernier/documentation/Sphinx/build-guide.rst

 .. note::

-   Unless stated otherwise, versions are a *minimum*, newer versions should be backwards compatible but haven't necessarily been tested.
+   Unless stated otherwise versions are a *minimum*.
+Newer versions should be backwards compatible but haven't necessarily been tested.

 Building & Options